nagasaravanankce/E-Commerce-Sales-Insights-Amazon-Data-Analysis/README.md

 This project is a comprehensive analysis of Amazon sales data aimed at uncovering trends, insights, and actionable metrics for businesses and individuals.
 The repository includes an organized Excel file with structured data spread across multiple sheets for focused analysis.
 It provides key insights into sales performance, category distribution, customer segmentation, and much more.

 Features of the Project
-Total Sales Overview
+1.Total Sales Overview

-Aggregated total sales data, helping to measure overall performance and revenue generation.
+--Aggregated total sales data, helping to measure overall performance and revenue generation.
-Sales Trends Over Time
+--Sales Trends Over Time

 Detailed trend analysis showing how sales fluctuated over time.
 Useful for identifying seasonality, peak periods, and slow sales intervals.